AalaaAyman24/Dataset-Insight-RAG-Chatbot/README.md

 ## Installation

-To set up the Streamlit Dataset Processing and Retrieval Augmented Generation (RAG) Chatbot project on your local machine, follow the steps below:
+To set up this project on your local machine, follow the steps below:

 ### Prerequisites:
 Make sure you have Python 3.6+ installed on your system.